-For analyses that wish to use historical emissions intensities for GEA regions, data has been provided for these regions by aggregating eGRID plant-level data.
-This data can be obtained in the NREL Scenario Viewer, in the Download tab of the Cambium 2023 project (https://scenarioviewer.nrel.gov/).
+For analysts that wish to use historical emissions intensities for GEA regions, data have been provided for these regions by aggregating eGRID plant-level data.
+These data can be obtained in the NREL Scenario Viewer, in the Download tab of the Cambium 2024 project (https://scenarioviewer.nrel.gov/).